kernelcrash/electron-rom-emulator/README.md

 This interface is effectively a proof of concept for simple communication between the interupt and a main outer loop that runs on the stm32f4 board.

-Currently there are four memory addresses that correspond to the 4 rom slots;
+Currently there are eight memory addresses that correspond to the 8 rom slots;
 ```
+   &FC04   - rom slot 4
+   &FC05   - rom slot 5
+   &FC06   - rom slot 6
+   &FC07   - rom slot 7

    &FC0C   - rom slot 12
    &FC0D   - rom slot 13
    &FC0E   - rom slot 14